rcarrata/rcarrata.github.io/_posts/2023-11-04-security-genai-public-cloud.md

 And with that, we conclude our first blog post on "How to Use Generative AI for Securing Cloud Infrastructures."

-We have explored how Generative AI and its transformative impact on cloud security.
-Stay tuned for more insightful blogs where we dive deeper into the realms of artificial intelligence, cloud computing, and cybersecurity.
+In this blog post, we delved into the profound influence of Generative AI on cloud security.
+Our next blog will unravel the mysteries of Vulnerability Assessment, delve into the depths of Threat Intelligence, and prepare us for the challenges of Security Incident Response.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*